by Susan Flantzer © Unofficial Royalty 2018

 Two years after their marriage, Olga met Nikolai Kulikovsky, an army officer her own age.
 Olga said to Vorres, “It was fate.
 It was also a shock.
 I suppose I learned on that day that love at first sight does exist.”
 Olga asked Peter for a divorce, which he refused but said he might reconsider after seven years.
 Nikolai was promoted to captain of the Blue Cuirassier Guards and sent far away to the provinces.
 Olga and Nikolai regularly corresponded.
 In 1906, Peter appointed Nikolai as one of his aides-de-camp.
 Nikolai was told that his quarters would be in the Oldenburg mansion in St. Petersburg.
 The living arrangements at the mansion were a well-kept secret and continued until the start of World War I when Olga went to be a nurse at the front and Nikolai went to war with his regiment.
 Peter did not keep his promise to reconsider a divorce after seven years.

-Over the years, Olga had continued to ask her brother Nicholas II, Emperor of All Russia for permission to marry Nikolai.
+Over the years, Olga continued to ask her brother Nicholas II, Emperor of All Russia for permission to marry Nikolai.
 Nicholas II always refused because he believed that marriage was for life and that royalty should only marry royalty.
 In 1912, when Olga’s brother Michael married a commoner without permission, Nicholas banished him from Russia.
-Fearing for Nikolai’s safety in the war, Olga pleaded with her brother Nicholas II to transfer him to the relative safety of Kiev, where she was stationed at a hospital.
-In 1916, after visiting Olga in Kiev, Nicholas had a change of heart and he officially annulled her marriage to Peter.
+Fearing for Nikolai’s safety in the war, Olga pleaded with her brother Nicholas II to transfer him to the relative safety of Kyiv, where she was stationed at a hospital.
+In 1916, after visiting Olga in Kyiv, Nicholas had a change of heart and he officially annulled her marriage to Peter.
 On November 16, 1916, Olga and Nikolai were married at the Kievo-Vasilievskaya Church in Kiev.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.